Jasper-Pulaski Fish and Wildlife Area

 Phone: (219) 843-4841

 This gem of a wildlife area conserves 8,062 acres of wetland, upland, and woodland habitat, providing an ideal stopover for migratory birds.
-Beginning in August, sandhill cranes, Canada geese, ducks, and occasionally even federally endangered whooping cranes gather here.
+Beginning in late September, sandhill cranes, Canada geese, ducks, and occasionally even federally endangered whooping cranes gather here.
 By mid-November--peak fall viewing time--daily crane counts swell to 15,000 or more.
 They congregate in early spring, but in less spectacular numbers.
-The Marsh Observation Trail (2 miles one way) follows a gated road into the Waterfowl Resting Area and ends at a viewing platform near open water.
+The Waterfowl resting area is open form mid-February to March 31st.
+Spring cranes and other water birds can be seen during their migration.
 Visitors are required to check-in at the headquarters office.
 Limited amenities.
 Call (219) 843-4841 for hunting information.

 Join Northwest Indiana Paddlers, family, and friends for this annual fall event.
 A relaxing 8.6 mile paddle down the Kankakee River will e followed by a trip to Jasper-Pulaski Fish and Wildlife Area where you will witness one of America's greatest wildlife spectacles: tens of thousands of sandhill cranes visiting the shallow marches on their annual migration.
 Don't forget your binoculars and cameras!